craftercms/docs/source/reference/modules/engine/index.rst

     ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/groovy/blacklist``

 #.
 Remove or comment (adding a ``#`` at the beginning of the line) the expressions that your scripts require
 #.
-Update the :ref:`server-config.properties <newIa-engine-configuration-files>` configuration file to load the custom blacklist:
+Update the :ref:`server-config.properties <engine-configuration-files>` configuration file to load the custom blacklist:

     .. code-block:: none
       :caption: ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/server-config.properties``